fdlai/se_project_aroundtheus/README.md

 - user created profiles
 - ability for a user to upload their own photos
 - ability to like and comment on photos
-- ability to click on a photo and have it enlarge to see the full aspect ratio
+- ability to click on a photo and have it enlarge to see the original aspect ratio

 **Figma**